ArisStefanosSn/HFproteomics/README.md

 ```bash
 $ git clone https://github.com/ArisStefanosSn/HFproteomics
 ```
 This will store the folder `HFproteomics` in the working directory of the user.
 This folder contains all necessary files to run the pipeline.
-Specifically, subfolder `ProteomicsData` has all data related to the plasma proteomics analysis:
+Specifically, subfolder `ProteomicsData` has all **data related to the plasma proteomics analysis**:

 1. source.R: It contains the R libraries and functions used for this analysis.
 The user is requested to dowload and install the necessary R packages in his machine before performing the analysis.
 These packages are `Hmisc`, `limma`, `metaRNASeq`, `Rtsne`, `ggplot2`, `lawstat`, `gtools`, `superheat`, `stringr`, `WGCNA`, `gplots`, `plotly`, `scales`, `data.table`, `scater`, `scran`, `randomForest`, `splines` and `ggfortify`.
 Each package can be downloaded from  Bioconductor as (from R studio):